 Moadon Yeladim is not only an informal, summer-camp-like environment; nor is it exclusively an "academic" after-school program.
 This unique program blends learning and community building in a "Kids' Club" format, where children engage in content designed specifically to help foster a sense of belonging and build Jewish identity.
 The afternoon is structured to allow children the opportunity to play together, eat a snack together (provided by Kavana), and learn through games, stories, the arts, and discussion.

-Program Logistics: Moadon Yeladim will start the week of October 8th.
+Moadon Yeladim will start the last week of October and run through mid-June.
 You will have the option to register your child either for the Monday group or the Wednesday group.
 The Monday group will run from 4-6pm, with drop off starting at 3:30pm, and the Wednesday group will run from 2-4pm, with drop off starting at 1:30pm.
 This program is held in the Queen Anne neighborhood.

 There are two primary curricular threads: Hebrew and Judaics.

 Children will be exposed to reading, writing, speaking, and listening in Hebrew.
 While the sophistication of content will vary with the child's age and experience with the language, all students will engage in Hebrew activities on each day of the program.